ThibaultUrien/SemesterProject/README.md

 ####vertexesFile, edgesFile, branchesFile and testsFile
-The JVM part use it.
+The JVM part use it
 The information that will be displayed latter by the javaScript application are copied javaSrcipt array contained in these file.
 Note that the JS part doesn't read this fields.
 These files must be imported by the html file calling the JS part.